 The VA rates back pain based on how much of the spine, or range of motion, is affected.

-“In addition to range of motion scores and medical findings like ankylosis, the VA has to consider the severity of a veteran’s functional loss,” said Cecilia Ton, a VA-certified disability benefits lawyer.
+“In addition to range of motion scores and medical findings like ankylosis, the VA has to consider the severity of a veteran’s functional loss,” said Cecilia Ton, a VA disability lawyer.
 “Functional loss refers to any impairment in a veteran’s functioning due to a service-connected back or neck disability.
 Making the VA aware of the severity of your functional loss could trigger the VA to assign a higher rating.”

 Veterans also might not have to show an actual medical finding of ankylosis.
 If a veteran’s condition requires a neck or back brace that could be considered the functional equivalent to ankylosis.
 For example, braces help a veteran’s stability, but while wearing the brace, their back may be stuck in an upright position, which could be the functional equivalent of ankylosis.